 The award-winning Netflix series will return for season 5.

 It will be covering the John Major government years, the turmoil of Diana and Prince Charles' marriage breakdown and the tragic death of Diana in 1997.

 How many seasons of The Crown will there be?

 While the drama was originally planned to run over six 10-episode seasons, while writing the fifth season, The Crown creator Peter Morgan decided that it was "the perfect time and place to stop".

 Then, in July 2020, it emerged that Morgan had changed his mind and Netflix confirmed on social media that a sixth season would be in the works after all.

 So now we know that the fifth series of The Crown is going to be the penultimate series, looking at the time period in question - the turbulent early 90s - in greater detail.
 It also gives new cast members including Imelda Staunton and Lesley Manville double the time to appear on screen.

 So from expected release date of The Crown season 5 to the new cast members that are replacing Olivia Colman, Helena Bonham Carter and Tobias Menzies on screen - what do we know about the series so far?

 When is The Crown season 5 on Netflix?

-Following the release of The Crown season 4 on Netflix in November 2020, filming on the show is taking a break with production not scheduled to start until June 2021, according to industry website Deadline.
+Filming on the show is not scheduled to start until June 2021, according to industry website Deadline.